george24601/notes/specific/prom/misc.md

 streams of timestamped values belonging to the same metric and the same set of labeled dimensions.
 Besides stored time series, Prometheus may generate temporary derived time series as the result of queries.

-Every time series is uniquely identified by its metric name and optional key-value pairs called labels.

 P*'s pushes alerts to alert manager

-Instant vector - a set of time series containing a single sample for each time series, all sharing the same timestamp Range vector - a set of time series containing a range of data points over time for each time series

 in the simplest form, only a metric name is specified.
 This results in an instant vector containing elements for all time series that have this metric name.